Toyota Tercel: Chile

 The fifth generation of Tercel was introduced in September 1995, presented in the FISA auto Show of that year as the "all-new Tercel twin cam", available in three different levels: basic XLI, the medium GLI, and the full equipment LEI.
 All Tercels featured a 5E-FE 1.5 16v twin cam (DOHC) engine, rated at 100 hp at 6,400 rpm and 95 lbft of torque at 3,200 rpm.

 Toyota Soluna

 In Thailand and Indonesia, a version of the Tercel with different front and rear fascias was sold as the Toyota Soluna.
 The name "Soluna" is taken from Spanish words sol, meaning "sun" and luna, meaning "moon".
 The Soluna AL50 was powered by the 1.5-litre 5A-FE engine, and campaigned as the "Asian family car".
 Trim levels are XLi, SLi (Thailand only), and GLi.

-Only the XLi and GLi were sold in Thailand (from January 1997) and Indonesia (from April 2000) where the XLi was common for taxis.
+Only the SEi (exclusive in Indonesia), XLi and GLi were sold in Thailand (from January 1997) and Indonesia (from 20 April 2000) where the XLi was common for taxis.

+A facelifted Soluna appeared in Thailand in late 1999 and arrived in Indonesia in May 2001.
 Based on the GLi, the Soluna S-Limited with body kits was offered for a short time.

-A facelifted Soluna appeared in Thailand in late 1999 and arrived in Indonesia in May 2001.
+Production was ceased in 2003 with the Vios replacing it as its direct successor.